elaforge/karya/doc/quickstart.md

 be set up to receive it.
 If your DAW starts MIDI channels at 1 instead of 0 then of course it will consider that channel 1.
-You can see an abbreviated instrument config with `LInst.list`, or the complete version with `pp LInst.allocations`.  `LInst.remove "inst"` to remove an instrument allocation.
-Look at the source to 'Cmd.Repl.LInst' to see all the things you can do.
+You can see an abbreviated instrument config with `LInst.list`, or the complete version with `pp LInst.allocations`.
+You can remove an instrument allocation with `LInst.remove "inst"`.
+Look at the source in 'Cmd.Repl.LInst' to see all the things you can do.
 All of the modules in `Cmd/Repl/L*.hs` are intended to be used from the REPL.

 - Rename the `>` note track to `>inst`.